tamucc-comp-bio/classroom_repo_2024/lectures/lecture02.md

 <details><summary>click to expand</summary>
 <p>

-The [**Lecture_02 Slides**](https://github.com/tamucc-comp-bio/fall_2019/blob/master/lectures/Lecture02_WelcomeToTheMatrix.pdf) closely follow the book but there is some additional information that is not provided in the book (and vice versa).
-In the lecture slides, the `code blocks` are represented by green text on a black background, mimicking the terminal.
+The material below closely follow the book but there is some additional information that is not provided in the book (and vice versa).
+If you choose to follow the lecture slides, the `code blocks` are represented by green text on a black background, mimicking the terminal.

 * Page 35 **Use _BodyMass.csv_ (slides) rather than _BodyM.csv_ (book)**